Undecidability of the Spectral Gap (full version): Encoding QTMs in local Hamiltonians

 The initial state $\ket[Q]{\psi_0}$ on Track~4 matches the regular expression $\leftend\blankL{}^*q\blankR{}^*\rightend$.
 The transition rules $U_t$ preserve this form -- which allows us to identify Tracks~4 and~5 with the head and tape configuration of the QTM -- and by construction implement one step of the QTM or time-wasting counter TM in each $\arrLone$ sweep (all other unitaries applied to Tracks~4 and~5 during each sweep being identities).

-Finally, the clock counter TM advances through $\Omega(\abs{Q\times L}^L)$ configurations before it runs out of tape, and each step of this TM requires one complete steep of the Track~1 arrow which takes $\Omega(L)$ steps.
-Thus $T = \Omega(L\abs{Q\times L}^L)$ as claimed.
-We are done. \end{proof}
+Finally, the clock counter TM counts up to $\Omega(\zeta^L)$ before it runs out of tape, and each step of this TM requires one complete sweep of the Track~1 arrow which takes $\Omega(L)$ steps.
+Thus $T = \Omega(L\,\zeta^L)$ as claimed.\footnote{This lower-bound is certainly not tight, as incrementing the base-$\zeta$ number on the tape takes more than one step of the TM, but it suffices for our purposes.}) We are done. \end{proof}

 The local Hilbert space dimension in \cref{eq:local_Hilbert_space} manifestly depends only on the alphabet size and internal states of the counter TM encoded on Tracks~2 and~3, the QTM encoded on Tracks~4 and~5, and the time-wasting counter TM encoded on Tracks~4 and~6.
-However, the alphabet size and internal state space of both counter TMs depends only on the base $\zeta$ we choose, and this is completely determined by the alphabet size and internal state space of the QTM.
-Thus the local Hilbert space dimension $d$ depends only on the alphabet size and number of internal states of the QTM, as required by \cref{QTM_in_local_Hamiltonian:local_dim} of \cref{QTM_in_local_Hamiltonian}.
+However, the alphabet size and internal state space of both counter TMs depends only on the base $\zeta$ we choose, and this is completely determined by the alphabet size and internal state space of the QTM ($\zeta=\abs{\Sigma\times Q}$).
+Thus the local Hilbert space dimension $d$ depends only on the alphabet size and number of internal states of the QTM, as claimed in \cref{QTM_in_local_Hamiltonian:local_dim} of \cref{QTM_in_local_Hamiltonian}.

 Since the local interaction $h$ of our Hamiltonian is constructed by summing transition rule terms and penalty terms, and $\htrans,\hpenalty,\hinit \geq 0$, we have $h \geq 0$.
-But we have shown that the overall Hamiltonian has a 0-energy eigenstate, hence it is frustration-free, as required in \cref{QTM_in_local_Hamiltonian:FF} of \cref{QTM_in_local_Hamiltonian}.
+But we have shown that the overall Hamiltonian has a 0-energy eigenstate, hence it is frustration-free, satisfying \cref{QTM_in_local_Hamiltonian:FF} of \cref{QTM_in_local_Hamiltonian}.

 \Cref{H_unique_gs} implies that the unique ground state of $H|_\Sbr$ has the computational history state form claimed in \cref{QTM_in_local_Hamiltonian:gs} of \cref{QTM_in_local_Hamiltonian}.
-Moreover, since the history state encodes $\Omega(\abs{Q\times L}^L)$ complete sweeps of the Track~1 arrow, and the QTM is advanced by exactly one step in each right-to-left sweep, the computational history state encodes $\Omega(\abs{Q\times L}^L)$ steps of the computation.
+Moreover, since the history state encodes $\Omega(\abs{\Sigma \times Q}^L)$ complete sweeps of the Track~1 arrow, and the QTM is advanced by exactly one step in each right-to-left sweep, the computational history state encodes $\Omega(\abs{\Sigma \times Q}^L)$ steps of the computation.
 If the QTM halts before this, it transitions by the $q_f$ rule of \cref{eq:QTM_qf_transition_rule} to running the time-wasting counter TM, which never alters the QTM tape encoded on Track~5.
 Track~5 is therefore only in the state $q_f$ for one time step.
 Thus \cref{QTM_in_local_Hamiltonian:halt} of \cref{QTM_in_local_Hamiltonian} is also satisfied.